CDCgov/NEDSS-DataAccess/data-reporting-service/src/main/resources/db/readme.md

 ### Environment Variable set up

-From terminal execute following in running a local Database instance:
+The following environment variables assume a local Database instance with ODSE and RDB databases For any other instances, update the database url and credentials appropriately

 ```
 export DB_USERNAME=sa